The Crochet Crowd

 Try Another Corner to Corner Stitch

-I created another textured Corner to Corner stitch using 6 double crochet cluster stitches.
+I created another textured Corner-to-Corner stitch using 6 double crochet cluster stitches.
 It's used in the Inspired by Friendship Blanket.

 6 DC Cluster Corner to Corner Stitch